stalep/jboss-aop/asintegration-core/src/etc/ReadMe-AS4.txt

-NOTE:
-If you want to install JBoss AOP on JBoss 4.2.* or newer, use build.xml If you Want to install JBoss AOP on JBoss 4.0.* use build_jboss4.0.xml (ant -f build_jboss4.0.xml)

-- from the 2.0 release of JBoss AOP only JDK1.5 is supported.
+NOTE: from the 2.0 release of JBoss AOP only JDK1.5 is supported.
 This means that that both JBoss AS and AOP need to be compiled with JDK1.5 before you upgrade JBoss AOP.

+To upgrade your jboss instance:

 * If installing in a version before JBoss 4.0.4, you should leave javassist.jar in place in this folder.